0xAX/linux-insides/Misc/how_kernel_compiled.md

 	$(Q)$(MAKE) $(build)=$@
 ```

-As we can see the `vmlinux-dirs` depends on the two targets: `prepare` and `scripts`.
-The first `prepare` defined in the top `Makefile` of the Linux kernel and executes three stages of preparations:
+As we can see `vmlinux-dirs` depends on two targets: `prepare` and `scripts`. `prepare` is defined in the top `Makefile` of the Linux kernel and executes three stages of preparations:

 ```Makefile
 prepare: prepare0